Chart Color Schemes

 The latest Census data sees Clarence Town placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Clarence Town's population was found to be predominantly Australian-born, with 94.0% having been born there, and 95.7% being citizens.
-The majority of residents spoke English only at home, at 98.5%.
-Christianity was the prevalent religion in Clarence Town, accounting for 51.6% of its population, compared to 55.9% across Rest of NSW.
+Clarence Town's cultural diversity was found to be below average, with 94.0% of its population born in Australia, 95.7% being citizens, and 98.5% speaking English only at home.
+Christianity was the main religion in Clarence Town, making up 51.6% of people, compared to 55.9% across Regional NSW.
+The top three ancestry groups were Australian (36.6%), English (31.0%), and Scottish (9.0%).

 Frequently Asked Questions - Diversity